-A TPUK exclusive from Anonymous city lawyer.
+A TPUK exclusive from an anonymous city lawyer.

 Given BLM’s self-declared Marxism and their stated aim to defund the police, it is deeply worrying that an institution like the Corporation is giving their ideas credence.